RaaLabs/durins-bridge/README.md

 # durins-bridge
-Not all Docker requests should pass
+Some Docker requests shall not pass!